ofrohn/d3-celestial/readme.md

   }
 };

-// Display map with the configuration above or any subset therof Celestial.display(config);
+// Display map with the configuration above or any subset thereof Celestial.display(config);
 ```